Skip to main content

 This guide explains how to capture a signer's signature in the Notary eJournal mobile app, and a few important notes to be aware of.

 Alert: This guide focuses specifically on capturing signatures in the mobile apps.
-If you are looking for a guide on capturing signatures in the mobile app, click here
+If you are looking for a guide on capturing signatures in the web app, click here

 1. Start by creating a new journal entry or opening an existing draft.
 Existing drafts look blue in color and have the tag of "Draft" associated with the entry, as seen in the orange rectangular box in the image